cypherstack/moneromixer/README.md

 # Monero Mixer

-A simple script to perform churning on Monero wallets.
+A simple script to perform churning on Monero wallets using monero-wallet-rpc.

 # Getting started
 ## Install Dependencies: